aboutcoders/job-bundle/Resources/docs/installation.md

 | Amazon SQS         |        |    x    |
 | Iron MQ            |        |    x    |
 | Pheanstalk         |        |    x    |

-Please install the bundle fr the preferred backend.

 ### Install BernardBundle

 Please follow the installation instructions of the  [BernardBundle](https://github.com/bernardphp/BernardBundle).

-__Note:__ If you want using Symfony 3, you have to install the [BernardBundle](https://github.com/bernardphp/BernardBundle) from the master branch.
-Otherwise you can use the latest stable version.
+__Note:__ If you want using Symfony 3 you have to install the [BernardBundle](https://github.com/bernardphp/BernardBundle) from the master branch, otherwise you can use the latest stable version of the bundle.

 ### Install SonataNotificationBundle